cristovaozr/ws-stm32f407ze/os/newlib/README.md

-# Newlib callbacs
+# Linux syscalls

-This folder contains callbacks for newlib hooks
+This folder contains callbacks for Linux syscalls